gdsttian/craft-1/README.md

 ## Parameter selection

-* Run `scripts/separate-standoff.sh` to create separate standoff files for each annotation type
+* Run `scripts/separate-standoff.sh train-and-devel-standoff` to
+  create separate standoff files for each annotation type
 * Run `scripts/select-parameters.sh` to run parameter selection using cross-validation on the training-and-development data